 With Ausha though, you just have to upload the audio file and it will automatically be added as pre-roll or post-roll ads depending on what you chose. 👌

 Your podcast is finally ready to be presented to the rest of the world!

-The next step of your podcast launch strategy consists of uploading your program to a platform so that anyone in the world can access it from their favorite listening platform (such as Spotify, Deezer, Apple Podcasts, etc.).
+The next step of your podcast launch strategy consists of uploading your program to a hosting platform.
+That way anyone in the world can access it from their favorite listening platform (examples: Spotify, Deezer, Apple Podcasts, etc.).

-Enter your metadata (name, description, cover, tags, etc.), then upload your first episode following the same very simple steps (name, description and cover of your episode).
+First, enter your podcast metadata (name, description, cover, tags, etc. Then upload your first episode following the same very simple steps (name, description and cover of your episode).

-As with a TV series, you’ll need to choose the season to which you want to add the episode, or categorize it as a “trailer” if that’s what you want .
+As with a TV series, you’ll need to choose the season to which you want to add the episode, or categorize it as a “podcast trailer” if that’s what you want .

 And that’s it!

 Now your podcast is ready to be distributed to listening platforms around the world.